varszegimarcell/Optiplex-3020-Hackintosh-OpenCore/README.md

 ### Installing MacOS

-After the reboot, select the Install macOS Catalina (external) boot option.
+After the reboot, select the macOS Base System (external) boot option.
 The MacOS installer now should boot.
 The installation process is the following:

-* Select disk utility
+* Select disk utility.
-* In the view menu, choose show all devices
+* In the view menu, choose show all devices.
-* Higlight the drive that you want to install MacOS to
+* Higlight the drive that you want to install MacOS to.
-* Click erase, change the name as you want, use APFS format, with GUID partition scheme.
+* Click erase, change the name as you want, (Mac SSD etc.) use APFS format, with GUID partition scheme.
 * Wait until the process finishes.

 You can close disk util now, and select install MacOS.
 The process is now the same as you wolud do it on a Mac.

 After the first reboot, OC will start the installer on your internal disk, you should see a black screen with an Apple logo, and a progress bar, it can take up to 30 minutes.

 After the setup, your computer will reboot again, and you should see the welcome setup.
-Finish it and now you have a working MacOS, althrough we have to do some work to make the OS bootable standalone, without the USB disk.
+Finish it and now you have a working MacOS, althrough we have to do some work, to make the OS bootable without the USB disk.

-> If you use Intel HD4400, the welcome setup may have graphic glitches, and you will not be able to see the buttons.
+> If you use Intel HD4400, the welcome setup may have graphic glitches, and you will not be able to see the Next buttons.
 If you click in the approximate place where the buttons should be, you can proceed with the welcome setup.

 ## Post install